Philippine president puts typhoon death toll at 2,000 to 2,500

 The Special Forces immediately deployed at the airport to hold back angry and desperate families waiting in heavy rain in the hope of boarding the planes returning to Manila.

 "Get back!
 Get back in the building!" shouted air force officials through megaphones, gesturing the crowds back inside the wrecked terminal.
-Many had walked for hours from their destroyed homes, carrying meager possessions.
+Many had walked for hours from their destroyed homes, carrying meagre possessions.

 The sick, infants and the elderly were taken on board first.
 Pale-faced babies were passed over the crowd and carried on with several injured people.
 Many people wept and begged officials to let them on.